 A soundbar is a compact speaker system designed to provide an alternative to a multi-speaker sound system.
 These long, narrow boxes sit underneath your TV screen and enhance the TV's sound quality.
 While dedicated surround sound systems produce the best results, they have several drawbacks.
 Not only can they be complicated to set up and use, they can also clutter up a room and require more wires and cables.

 Soundbars pack several speakers and the electronics that power them into an unobtrusive, slimline box.
 They're easy to set up and can mimic the effect of a home theatre system to greatly improve the sound from your TV.
 Soundbars are also cheaper than surround sound systems, allowing you to vastly improve your home viewing experience without breaking the bank.

 One way to distinguish between soundbars is to consider whether or not they have a subwoofer.
 The subwoofer is designed to boost the bass, providing better quality low-frequency sounds and adding an extra punch to your viewing experience.

-- Some soundbars, often cheaper models, don't feature a subwoofer at all.
+Soundbars without subwoofers.
+Some soundbars, often cheaper models, don't feature a subwoofer at all.
 While they offer a noticeable step up in quality from your TV's sound, if you want superior sound quality or you watch a lot of action movies, chances are you'll prefer a model with a subwoofer.

 Soundbars with built-in subwoofers.
 These models provide improved bass performance but incorporate the woofer into the soundbar to save space.

-- For best results, you may want to consider a model with an external subwoofer.
+Soundbars with separate subwoofers.
+For best results, you may want to consider a model with an external subwoofer.
 These are usually wireless and just need to be plugged into a power outlet.